FusionAuth/fusionauth-example-react-2.0/README.md

 	- [MySQL](https://fusionauth.io/docs/v1/tech/installation-guide/database#install-mysql) or [Postgres](https://fusionauth.io/docs/v1/tech/installation-guide/database#install-postgresql)
 	- [FusionAuth](https://fusionauth.io/docs/v1/tech/installation-guide/fast-path#fast-path-install)

-2. Load some test data using [Kickstart](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart)
+2. Load some test data using [Kickstart](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart).
+Use the data file in `kickstart/kickstart.json`.

 3. Configure your app in the FusionAuth admin panel (default [localhost:9011](localhost:9011)).
 If you didn't use Kickstart, you may need to copy the client Id, client secret, and application Id values from the FusionAuth admin panel to `client/src/config.js`.